Priority issues for our stakeholders

 Double

-Growth and value creations for the company and stakeholders
+Growth and value creation for the company and stakeholders

 2